intel/webapps-tenframe/HACKING.md

 # ADDING YOUR OWN AMD MODULES

-When using require in your own code, paths to modules should be relative to the ./app/js/ directory.
-So, for example, imagine you're defining a new module app/js/newmodule.js, which depends on the module in app/js/mymodule.js.
-To load the dependency in app/js/newmodule.js, you'd do this:
+When using require in your own code, paths to modules should be relative to the ./js/ directory.
+So, for example, imagine you're defining a new module js/newmodule.js, which depends on the module in js/mymodule.js.
+To load the dependency in js/newmodule.js, you'd do this:

-  // NB 'mymodule' is the path to app/js/mymodule.js, relative to app/js define(['mymodule'], function (MyModule) {
+  // NB 'mymodule' is the path to mymodule.js, relative to js define(['mymodule'], function (MyModule) {
     var newmodule = {
       /*